Oscilloscope Basics: Beginner Guide to Waveforms, Probes, Triggering and Safe Measurements

 What an Oscilloscope Does

 An oscilloscope graphically displays a voltage signal.
 The vertical axis represents voltage, while the horizontal axis represents time.
-The waveform on the screen can reveal valuable information about the signal’s quality, behaviour and characteristics.
+The waveform on the screen reveals information about the signal’s quality, behaviour and characteristics.

 Oscilloscopes Can Show: